bssandeshbs/Remote-Code-Management-Facility/README.md

 # Remote-Code-Management-Facility

 Purpose:
-This project requires you to design and implement a facility for remote code management (RCM).
+This project implements a facility for remote code management (RCM).
 Management consists of transferring files to and from the local and remote machines, exploring a directory subtree on a remote machine, identifying files and searching for specific texts within files.
 The facility will use communication software you built in Project #3 to start search tasks on a remote server and return results while serving multiple concurrent clients.

 Requirements:
 Your Message-Passing Communication project: